ChiliCheese-org/chilicheese.org/README.md

 2. Create a branch and add your proposed changes.
 3. Push your changes to your Github fork.
 4. Ensure that all CI code checks pass.
-5. Create a pull request on https://github.com/ChiliCheese-org/chilicheese.org with your changes.
+5. Create a pull request with yur changes against the `master` branch on https://github.com/ChiliCheese-org/chilicheese.org.
 (All code owners will be notified on your changes automatically.)
-6. Once your code changes are approved, merge your PR to master.
-(This will kick off the production release process.)
+6. Once your code changes are approved, merge your pull request to master.
+(This will kick off the production deployment process.)
-7. Once the deployment process passes, point your browser to ChiliCheese.org and marvel at your changes!
+7. Once the production deployment process passes, point your browser to ChiliCheese.org and marvel at your changes!

 ## Current codeowners
 - [scarabaeus](https://github.com/scarabaeus)